fvictorio/fvictorio.github.io/content/posts/you-and-your-shell.md

 There are a lot of simplifications in this article.
 Some of them are there to make the explanation easier to understand, and some of them are due to my own ignorance.
 This is a list of the ones I'm aware of and that I think are important:

+- Everything here is very UNIX specific.
+I think the core ideas apply to non-UNIX operating systems, but many of the details are probably different.
 - I didn't mention system calls at all, even if they are relevant for a more common definition of a shell: "a shell is a program that provides an interface to the operating system".
 This is probably a technically better definition, but I wanted to focus on the "interprets requests to run programs" part.
 - The environment is actually a list of strings, not a dictionary.
-These strings, by convention, look like `key=value`.
+These strings, by convention, look like `key=value` and are interpreted as a dictionary by programs and standard libraries.

 # Further reading

 [The UNIX Programming Environment](https://en.wikipedia.org/wiki/The_Unix_Programming_Environment) is a classic.
 It's a bit dated, but it's a great read anyway.

 [Advanded Programming in the UNIX Environment](https://en.wikipedia.org/wiki/Advanced_Programming_in_the_Unix_Environment) is a more modern and technical book.
-I haven't read it cover to cover, not even 10% of that, but it's great as a reference.
+I haven't read it cover to cover, not even 10% of it, but it's great as a reference.

 # Footnotes

-[^1]: I'm going to use "program" here for both "programs" and "processes".
+[^1]: I'm going to use "program" for both "programs" and "processes".
 There are a million explanations out there about the difference, so I won't bother here.

-[^2]: And also on the options you have enabled.
-For example, bash has a `globstar` option that enables the `**` metacharacter.
+[^2]: There are also many built-in commands that have a program equivalent with the same name.
+For example, `echo` is a built-in command in bash, but there is also a `/usr/bin/echo` program.
+I'm not completely sure why this is the case, but [one answer](https://stackoverflow.com/a/76727697/3055448) seems to be "POSIX", a topic I won't delve into.

 [^3]: I'm cheating a bit here. `[` is actually a shell built-in, but there's also a program with the same name and functionality, similar to `echo`.
-You can check this with `type [`.
+Check the previous footnote for an explanation.